gold mines in india

 • Sub-Level Stoping: Mining from several levels within a mine, creating multiple working areas.

-• Open-Pit Mining: Used for shallower deposits, this method involves removing large areas of surface rock to access gold ore.
+• Open-Pit Mining: Used for shallower deposits, this method removes large surface rock areas to access gold ore.

 3. Ore Processing